 The structures of the various immunoglobulin heavy and light chains described earlier share several features, suggesting that they have a common evolutionary ancestry.
 In particular, all heavy- and light-chain classes have the immunoglobulin-fold domain structure.
-The presence of this characteristic structure in all immunoglobulin heavy and light chains suggests that the genes encoding them arose from a common primordial gene encoding a polypeptide of about 110amino acids.
-Gene duplication and later divergence could then have generated the various heavy- and light-chain genes.
-Large numbers of membrane proteins have been shown to possess one or more regions homologous to an immunoglobulin superfamily.
+The presence of this characteristic structure in all immunoglobulin heavy and light chains suggests that the genes encoding them arose from a common primordial gene encoding a polypeptide of about 110 amino acids.
+Gene duplication and later divergence could then have generated the various heavyand light-chain genes.
+Large numbers of membrane proteins have been shown to possess one or more regions homologous to an immunoglobulin domain.
+Each of these membrane proteins isclassified as a member of the immunoglobulin superfamily.
 The term superfamily is used to denote proteins whose corresponding genes derived from a common primordial gene encoding the basic domain structure.
 These genes have evolved independently and do not share genetic linkage or function.
 The following proteins, in addition to the immunoglobulins themselves, are representative members of the immunoglobulin superfamily.

-- Ig- α /Ig- β heterodimer, part of the B-cell receptor - Poly-Ig receptor, which contributes the secretory component to secretory IgA and IgM - T-cell receptor - T-cell accessory proteins, including CD2, CD4, CD8, and CD28, and the γ, δ and ε chains of CD3 - Class I and class II MHC molecules 2-microglobulin, an invariant protein associated with class I MHC molecules - Various cell-adhesion molecules, including VCAM-1, ICAM-1, ICAM-2, and LFA-3 - Platelet-derived growth factor
+- Ig- $\alpha$ /Ig- $\beta$ heterodimer, part of the B-cell receptor - Poly-Ig receptor, which contributes the secretory component to secretory IgA and IgM - T-cell receptor - T-cell accessory proteins, including CD2, CD4, CD8, and CD28, and the $\gamma,\,\delta$ and $\epsilon$ chains of CD3 - Class I and class II MHC molecules 2-microglobulin, an invariant protein associated with class I MHC molecules - Various cell-adhesion molecules, including VCAM-1, ICAM-1, ICAM-2, and LFA-3 \ - Platelet-derived growth factor

 Numerous other proteins, some of them discussed in other chapters, also belong to the immunoglobulin superfamily.
 X-ray crystallographic analysis has not been accomplished for all members of the immunoglobulin superfamily.
 Nevertheless, the primary amino acid sequence of these proteins suggests that they all contain the typical immunoglobulin- fold domain.
 Specifically, all members of the immunoglobulin superfamily contain at least one or more stretches of about 110 amino acids, capable of arrangement into pleated sheets of antiparallel strands, usually with aninvariant intrachain disulfide bond that closes a loop spanning 50-70 residues.
 Most members of the immunoglobulin superfamily cannot bind antigen.
 Thus, the characteristic Ig-fold structure found in so many membrane proteins musthave some function other than antigen binding.
 One possibility is that the immunoglobulin fold may facilitate interactions between membrane proteins.
-As described earlier, interactions can occur between the faces of pleated sheets both of homologous immunoglobulin domains (e.g., CH2/CH2 interactions).
+As described earlier, interactions can occur between the faces of \ pleated sheets both of homologous immunoglobulin domains (e.g., CH2/CH2 interaction) and of nonhomologous domains (e.g., VH/VL and CH1/CL interactions).